 - You are legally entitled to a written statement of your terms of employment, which must include your pay, hours, where you are expected to work, holidays and other benefits such as your pension entitlement as long as your job is expected to last at least a month.
 (From April 2020, all employers will have to provide this statement to all workers from the first day of their new job, regardless of how long the job is expected to last.)

 - You must be given one week's notice of dismissal (or more, if your contract entitles you to longer notice).

 - You must be paid if you are suspended on medical grounds.

 - You must be paid statutory lay-off pay if you are laid off or put on "short-time working" (this is where you are paid less than half a week's pay, because there is less work to do).

 - Once you have been working for two full years, you can claim unfair dismissal in the employment tribunal.

 - If your employer dismisses you just before you have worked the full two years needed to claim unfair dismissal, an employment tribunal will add to your service the statutory notice your employer should have given you (unless you were dismissed for gross misconduct).
 This is to stop employers deliberately cutting short your notice to prevent you from bringing a claim.

 - You can claim statutory redundancy pay if you are dismissed due to redundancy.
 The amount of redundancy pay due depends on your age, your pay and your length of service.
 There is a statutory cap on the amount paid that normally changes every year.

 - You have a right, on request, to written reasons for your dismissal.
-If you were dismissed because of pregnancy, maternity or childbirth, you have this right from day one of your employment, whether or not you make a request.
+If you were dismissed (including redundancy) while you were pregnant or on maternity or adoption leave, you have this right from day one of your employment, whether or not you make a request.